marceldobehere/Marcel-Engine-Sprite-Generator/Documentation.md

 If you cant open the MEPKG File then you have to install the opener first. (https://github.com/marceldobehere/Marcel-Engine-Packaging-Kit)
 And If you are using the Visual studio Project then just compile and run it.
 (NOTE: The sprite Files will be exported in the bin folder)

+## Drawing Mode and General Things
+When you start the program, you will automatically be in drawing mode.
+You may not see it, and if you see something really small, then try zooming in.
+(Ctrl and the scroll wheel)

 ### Movement